 - Cover and bring to a boil, then reduce the heat to medium low and simmer for 30 minutes.
 Taste and adjust seasonings, if necessary after about 20 minutes.
 (If using two whole skinless, boneless chicken breasts, remove after 20 minutes or the internal temperature has reached 165° F. Allow it to cool enough to handle, 10 minutes, then shred with two forks or a stand mixer and return to the pot.)

-- To a small bowl, add sour cream and a few spoonfuls of hot soup broth; whisk until smooth.
+- To a small bowl, add sour cream, half and half, and a few spoonfuls of hot soup broth; whisk until smooth.
 (This tempers the sour cream so that it doesn’t curdle.)
 Add mixture to the soup and stir to combine.

-- Add in the half and half and lime juice, and stir to combine.
+- Add in the lime juice and stir to combine.
 Then mix in the fresh cilantro.